ErpNetDocs/tech/whats-new/v26-2/my-apps/index.md

 **Configuration**

-If you prefer **not** to see linked tasks in the ToDo application, you can control this behavior using the configuration key:[/ToDo/ShowLinked](https://docs.erp.net/tech/reference/config-options-reference.html#73-todoshowlinked)
+If you prefer **not** to see linked tasks in the ToDo application, you can control this behavior using the configuration key: [/ToDo/ShowLinked](https://docs.erp.net/tech/reference/config-options-reference.html#73-todoshowlinked)

 > [!NOTE]
 > ToDos displayed in the **side panel of a record** are always visible, as they are inherently linked to that record.<br>